calyau/maxima/crosscompile-windows/README.txt

 One can also include ABCL - a Java based lisp compiler - with the option -DWITH_ABCL=YES
+Of course you will need a java installation.

 If you want to change the default Lisp, which will be used, you can use the option "-DWITH_DEFAULT_LISP=sbcl" in the cmake call (otherwise